What Is a Lump in the Earlobe?

 Why does the lump in my earlobe hurt?

-Any significant change in the size of the cyst with an increase in pain and discomfort with disruption of hearing should prompt an urgent assessment with a medical specialist to achieve an early and accurate diagnosis.
+Any significant change in the size of the cyst, with an increase in pain and discomfort, and disruption of hearing should prompt an urgent assessment with a medical specialist to achieve an early and accurate diagnosis.

 Earlobe piercings are an increasingly popular trend, and lumps can commonly develop on the earlobe at any point after having an ear piercing treatment.
 Some people are prone to developing excessive scarring, known as hypertrophic scars or keloid scars.
 Keloid scars extend beyond the margins of the ear piercing, resulting in the appearance of a rounded lump and may be evident to others.
 Earlobe keloids do not go away independently and will require surgical treatment to resolve them.
 The ideal treatment involves surgical removal combined with a steroid injection into the keloid to minimise the likelihood of recurrence.
 Keloids affecting the earlobe are more common in darker-skinned people.